 A camping trip is on many people’s agenda, whether in high summer or late autumn.
 What’s not to love about camping?
 The fact that it brings us closer to nature (and all the great benefits this has to our mental state and stress levels) or that it offers a short, yet so rejuvenating, get away from the craziness of the hurried modern lifestyle?
 No matter the reason you choose to go on a camping trip, packing some cool accessories and gadgets can make living in the great outdoors even more enjoyable.
-Below are some you could consider.
+Below are some you could consider whether you are staying in a tent or a cozy cabin.

 Rugged smartphone case